ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 Sometimes things can go wonky if documents are saved and opened in different file formats or programs, or saved on different versions of the same program (not all is equal in the land of Mac, Windows and other operating systems).
 Even today, devices don't always play nicely with one another.
 Consequently, you can't be 100% sure your document will open and display correctly for everyone.

-#### Content loses formatting when transferred

-If you've ever spent a tedious half-hour formatting your document in Word, then copied and pasted it to the web, a Content Management System, or somewhere else, you've probably watched the formatting disappear before your eyes or some of your text turn to gibberish.
-This is because the formatting rules you used were specific to the software you used to create the document.
-Depending on where you transfer your content, you could end up having to reformat all over again, doubling your time spent on task.

 #### True collaboration is a hassle

 Dialogue makes collaboration work, and the ability to easily provide feedback on documents (especially if you work remotely) is essential.
 The commenting systems in both conventional and web-based programs leave much to be desired, as your page gets so messy, the content becomes obscured.
 You find yourself actually dreading giving or receiving feedback, as each comment adds to a tangled web of suggestions, crossed-out paragraphs, and different-coloured replies in the margin.
 The content takes a back seat to noise.